dtzxporter/cast/README.md

 **Notes**:
 - The `Base Shape` must be an existing cast mesh.
-- The `Target Shape Vertex Indices` and `Target Shape Vertex Deltas` must be the same length as they are paired together.
+- The `Target Shape Vertex Indices` and `Target Shape Vertex Positions` must be the same length as they are paired together.
-- `Target Shape Vertex Deltas` are added (+=) to the `Base Shape`'s corresponding vertex position.
+- `Target Shape Vertex Positions` is the final value of each changed vertex position ignoring the `Base Shape`'s corresponding vertex.
 - `Target Weight Scale` indicates the maximum value the target shape can deform to and should default to `1.0`.

 ### Skeleton: